 Special services for the mobility impaired are available through the EZ Rider service.
 This is a demand responsive service designed for eligible passengers who have difficulty riding the fixed route service.
 Trips must be scheduled in advance and passengers must be certified by a physician to be eligible for the service.

-TTA offers regional bus service between UNC, Duke, Durham, RTP, and Raleigh.
-Visit TTA website for routes, schedules, fares, and pass information.
-For more information on TTA’s service to the Raleigh-Durham International Airport (RDU), please visit http://www.gotriangle.org/transit/service-to-airport/.
+GoTriangle offers regional bus service between UNC, Duke, Durham, RTP, and Raleigh.
+Visit the website for routes, schedules, fares, and pass information.

 Duke-UNC Free Bus Service

 The purpose of the Robertson Express Bus is to facilitate cooperation between Duke University and the University of North Carolina at Chapel Hill.
 We would like to encourage you to take advantage of the educational, cultural, and social offerings on both campuses.
 Buses depart from and arrive at Duke (Chapel Circle Stop) and UNC-Chapel Hill (Morehead Planetarium Stop) on the half hour and hour.
 This express bus makes no stops between Duke and UNC-Chapel Hill.
 Service is free for all persons holding a Duke or UNC-Chapel Hill I.D.

 Travel reimbursements to conferences, professional meetings, etc should adhere to the travel guidelines established by the State of North Carolina.
 Postdocs should have a contact within their department for reimbursements.
 Contact the travel services department if you have questions regarding your travel or visit the website below: https://global.unc.edu/travel-global-operations/travel-policies/